idrissathiam01/Problem-Solving-Notes-Andy-Sterkowitz/problem-solving.md

 		2. Your helper does not have to dig.
 		3. Show respect (think about the other person.
 Say 'Thank you.')

-It is possible to become a successfull programmer but it takes the requiste motivation to do so
+It is possible to become a successfull programmer but it takes the requiste motivation to do so.
+Be Obsessed or Be Average.

 # PRACTICE, PRACTICE, PRACTICE